plotly/public-health/tutorials/google-flu-trends.md

 ![Trace Values](../screencasts/google-flu-trends/search-region-box/trace-values.png)

 As we want to add all HHS regions we need to add multiple traces.
 To do so, click the blue *+ Trace* button and in the new trace box that appears alter the *Values* dropdown to **HHS Region [n]**.
 Repeat this process until you've added all 10 regions.
-You ough to something similar to below.
+You ought to something like below.

 ![Trace Values](../screencasts/google-flu-trends/search-region-box/trace-values-all.png)